mrfrase3/a-painter-socket-server/README.md

 A socket based multiplayer server example for a-painter

 **Note:**
-This repo is dependant on a pull request to the main a-painter repository, nothing is concrete

-**Note:**
 This is a proof of concept only, **this should not be used in production**.
 There are serious vulnerabilities which would not fly in production.

 ----------